IHTSDO/snomed-publish/lib/importexport/README.md

     etc.

 ###RDF Schema
-Serialise Snomed to <a href="http://www.w3.org/TR/rdf-schema/" target="_blank">RDF Schema<a/>.
+<a href="http://www.w3.org/TR/rdf-schema/" target="_blank">RDF Schema Format<a/>.
 Requires a full RF2 import (concepts, descriptions, statements) for conversion.
 Renders the RDF Schema in <a href="http://www.w3.org/TR/REC-rdf-syntax/" target="_blank">RDF/XML format</a>.

 For more detail on how we mapped Snomed to RDF Schema, take at look at the <a href="https://sites.google.com/a/ihtsdo.org/technical-dev/write-ups/mapping-snomed-to-rdf-schema" target="_blank">Snomed Documentation</a>.